 The MFT Student Association is committed to creating opportunities for connection among the students and between the students and faculty.
-The organization accomplishes its mission by: 1) Sponsoring opportunities for interaction and connection via virtual venues; 2) Sponsoring opportunities for interaction and connection via local events; 3) Innovating methods of community creation and maintenance for the DMFS Programs; 4) Peer orientation into the program (to welcome new students and answer questions); 5) Peer Mentoring program (seasoned students being available to assist newer students).
+The organization accomplishes its mission by: 1) Sponsoring opportunities for interaction and connection via virtual venues; 2) Sponsoring opportunities for interaction and connection via virtual venues; 2) Sponsoring opportunities for interaction and connection via local events; 3) Innovating methods of community creation and maintenance for the DMFS Programs; 4) Peer orientation into the program (to welcome new students and answer questions); 5) Peer Mentoring program (seasoned students being available to assist newer students).